AlexCGuillen/Exports_to_Imports/.github/python-instructions.md

   - the refactored function is easily unit testable while the original function is not AND you can't test it any other way
   - the original function is extremely hard to follow and you resort to putting comments everywhere just to explain it

 ## Writing Tests Best Practices

-When evaluating whether a test you've implemented is good or not, use this checklist:
+When evaluating whether a test you've implemented is good or not, use this checklist (Python version):

 1. SHOULD parameterize inputs; never embed unexplained literals such as 42 or "foo" directly in the test.
 2. SHOULD NOT add a test unless it can fail for a real defect.
 Trivial asserts (e.g., expect(2).toBe(2)) are forbidden.